top of page

 Parkinson's (Yet Again) Linked to Disrupted Gut Microbial Balance

-A University of Alabama neurology research team reports finding abnormally large or small populations of three clusters of bacteria in the guts of Parkinson’s patients: one, a previously reported microbe that produces short-chain fatty acids, was present in low numbers.
+A University of Alabama neurology research team reports (link to 2020 paper) finding abnormally large or small populations of three clusters of bacteria in the guts of Parkinson’s patients: one, a previously reported microbe that produces short-chain fatty acids, was present in low numbers.
 Two others were present in higher than expected numbers.

-The research, published recently in the weekly bioscience journal Nature, adds to a growing body of evidence for a brain-gut etiology in yet another neurodegenerative illness.
+The research, published recently in the weekly bioscience journal Nature (link to narrative summary), adds to a growing body of evidence for a brain-gut etiology in yet another neurodegenerative illness.

 Comments